 PET SHOP BOYS Where The Streets Have No Name (1991)

-Chris Lowe felt that the opening song on U2’s ‘The Joshua Tree’ would make a good HI-NRG track.
-In a cheeky send-up of how Bono and Co would often drop snippets of covers into live versions, ‘Can’t Take My Eyes Off Of You’ made famous by Andy Williams was segued into ‘Where The Streets Have No Name’ for this danceable medley.
+Chris Lowe felt that the opener on U2’s ‘The Joshua Tree’ would make a good HI-NRG track.
+In a cheeky send-up of how Bono and Co would often drop snippets of covers into live versions, ‘Can’t Take My Eyes Off Of You’ made famous by Andy Williams was segued into ‘Where The Streets Have No Name’.
 It all seemed so camp and ridiculous in the video when Neil Tennant was singing the second verse wearing a Stetson, but then in 1992, out popped Bono doing something similar on their ‘Zoo TV’ tour!

 Now available on the album ‘Pop Art’ via EMI Music